gdupla/digits-game-front/README.md

 Game based on Digits party but for 1 vs 1

 ### TODO List
+1. Fix the GameBoard component to fetch the gameState with Auth
-1. Break the local game and allow just to play with your board and just see the other being updated.
+2. Break the local game and allow just to play with your board and just see the other being updated.
-2. Add login.
 3. Add colours and being more beautiful.
-4. Simplify the way to enter in a game.

 ## Available Scripts